jquery/contribute.jquery.org/pages/style-guide/js.md

 var foo = "bar";
 ```

-Mulit-line comments may be used for long comments:
+Multi-line comments may be used for long comments:

 ```js
 /*